imathis/octopress/source/docs/blogging/index.markdown

 Octopress offers some rake tasks to create post and pages preloaded with metadata and according to Jekyll's naming conventions.

 ## Blog Posts
 Blog posts must be stored in the `source/_posts` directory and named according to Jekyll's naming conventions: `YYYY-MM-DD-post-title.markdown`.
-The name of the file is used as the slug for the url, and the date helps with file distinction and determines the sorting order for post loops.
+The name of the file will be used as the url slug, and the date helps with file distinction and determines the sorting order for post loops.

 Octopress provides a rake task to create new blog posts with the right naming conventions, with sensible yaml metadata.